 [LUM#17] The sky's the limit

-Monitoring the operational status of pilots using a sensor capable of measuring their brain activity in real time is the promise made by start-up Semaxone.
+Startup Semaxone promises to monitor the operational status of pilots using a sensor capable of measuring their brain activity in real time.
 A high-flying project to improve safety and performance in civil and military aviation.

-At takeoff is Guilhem Belda1*, a computer engineer with a passion for aeronautics.
+Guilhem Belda is taking off1*, a computer engineer with a passion for aeronautics.
 His favorite subject?
-Ergonomics, or how to ensure that a "complex system," such as an aircraft in flight, adapts in real time to the human piloting it.
-The young engineer has devised a technology that has propelled him into the world of entrepreneurship: "a sensor and algorithms capable of analyzing pilots' voices and brain activity to monitor their operational and physiological status in real time."
+Ergonomics—or how to ensure that a “complex system,” such as an airplane in flight, adapts in real time to the human piloting it.
+The young engineer has envisioned a technology that propels him into the world of entrepreneurship: “a sensor and algorithms capable of analyzing pilots’ voices and brain activity to monitor changes in their operational and physiological states in real time.”

-The diversity of skills required makes it clear to Guilhem Belda that this flight will not happen without a solid crew.
-For voice analysis, he calls on the Avignon computer lab.
-All that remained was to find a third co-pilot, and the Mines d'Alès incubator acted as the control tower, directing him toEuroMov Digital Health in Motion, where Stéphane Perrey, a neurophysiologist specializing in measuring brain oxygenation and its impact on our cognitive performance, works.
+The wide range of skills required made it clear to Guilhem Belda that this project wouldn’t succeed without a strong team.
+For voice analysis, he turned to the computer science lab in Avignon.
+All that remained was to find a third co-pilot, and it was the Mines d’Alès incubator that acted as the control tower, directing him toEuroMov Digital Health in Motion, where Stéphane Perrey works—a neurophysiologist specializing in measuring brain oxygenation and its impact on our cognitive performance.

 Pilot study

 For the past 10 years, Stéphane Perrey has been using an optical method called near-infrared spectroscopy, or NIRS.
-"This process quantifies the oxygenated and non-oxygenated portions of hemoglobin in brain tissue using LEDs that emit infrared light at two specific wavelengths.
-It's a bit like when your oxygen saturation is measured with a clip on your fingertip," he explains.
-Semaxone's flight plan is ambitious: to measure, in flight, the impact of altitude and successive accelerations on pilots' cerebral oxygenation and, therefore, on their decision-making abilities in stressful situations.
+“This process makes it possible to quantify the oxygenated and deoxygenated portions of hemoglobin in brain tissue using LEDs that emit infrared light at two specific wavelengths.
+It’s a bit like when you measure your oxygen saturation with a clip on your fingertip,” he explains.
+Semaxone’s flight plan is ambitious: to measure, in flight, the impact of altitude and successive accelerations on pilots’ brain oxygenation and, consequently, on their decision-making abilities in stressful situations.

-"This is highly innovative work that is of great interest to the aeronautics sector," emphasizes Guilhem Belda.
-To conduct this study, the partners designed a device similar to a headlamp and managed to equip the pilots of the French aerobatic team, including the world champion. " During these flights, they are subjected to a series of gravitational forces of + or – 10 G, " explains Stéphane Perrey, "extreme conditions that impact brain function and can pose a risk of syncope."
-This is a risk that Semaxone technology can prevent by providing real-time alerts on the pilot's neurophysiological state.
+“This is highly innovative work that is of great interest to the aviation industry,” notes Guilhem Belda.
+To conduct this study, the partners designed a device resembling a headlamp and successfully equipped the pilots of the French aerobatics team—including the world champion—with it. “ During these flights, they experience a succession of gravitational forces of + or – 10 G, ” explains Stéphane Perrey, “extreme conditions that affect brain function and can pose a risk of syncope.”
+A risk that Semaxone technology can prevent by providing real-time alerts on the pilot’s neurophysiological state.

 Flight return

-In the longer term, Guilhem Belda is working with certain manufacturers to design smart aircraft capable of adapting to the pilot.
-"We are thinking about ergonomic adjustments that would highlight certain information or limit the influence of acceleration."
-Anything is possible—the sky's the limit!
+In the longer term, Guilhem Belda is working with certain manufacturers to develop smart aircraft capable of adapting to the pilot .
+“We’re thinking of ergonomic adjustments that would highlight certain information or limit the impact of acceleration.”
+Anything is possible—the sky’s the limit!

-Discover Semaxone's drivers in this video presenting the projects of the EuroMov Digital Health in Motion research unit:
+Check out the Semaxone drivers in action in this video showcasing the projects of the EuroMov Digital Health in Motion research unit: